 “I think a lot of his success comes from how approachable he is.
 He is far from aggressive.
-I think customers immediately trust him from the tone in his voice; he can also deliver a good, confident message because he backs it up with his knowledge.
+I think customers immediately trust him from the tone of his voice; he can also deliver a good, confident message because he backs it up with his knowledge.
 The success he has created has now allowed him to purchase his first home, at the age of 19.
 He’s averaging about $60k a month in revenue and hasn’t reached a year in a service truck yet.
 This current month, he will potentially set a personal record and hit $80k or more.
 These numbers come from following the Nexstar process.
 You can’t put a value on someone that simply gives the options, delivers with confidence, and knows how the homeowner will benefit from the product.”

 Royce credits Golden Rule and the connections he has made.
 “The environment I work in has made me happy and excited to stay here and not go home every day wishing I did something else,” he says.
 “Another thing that’s a huge bonus is the connections you build while working in the trades.
 To me, those connections are some of the most important things in life.”

 Beau is extremely enthusiastic about hiring a young person.
 “As a manager, I think that hiring someone with no experience is a great way to start with a clean slate.
 The individual hasn’t had the opportunity to develop bad habits.
-We at Golden Rule do training from the ground up and love to see what new minds brings to the table.
-Younger individuals are very adaptable, and you can mold them to fit your company culture and values.
+We at Golden Rule do training from the ground up and love to see what new minds bring to the table.
+Younger individuals are very adaptable, and you can mold them to fit your company’s culture and values.
 I think the sooner you start hiring them, the sooner you adapt as a manager, working with new styles of personality and learning.
 Young people are the future of plumbing, and if we don’t hire them, we’re showing we’re not willing to accept the challenge of staffing for the future.
 I love the challenge and want to continue to pursue finding people like Royce.”

 Royce thinks other people in high school and beyond should investigate the trades.
-“If I met someone who was serious about joining plumbing, I would tell them to put in an application with our company and give it a shot.”
+“If I met someone serious about joining plumbing, I would tell them to put in an application with our company and give it a shot.”

 Beau agrees.
 “You have nothing to lose.
 We start you out with no knowledge in the trade and make you an expert.
 My goal as a manager is to make you the best version of yourself personally and professionally.
-In the trades, you get the opportunity to help people on a daily basis.
+In the trades, you get the opportunity to help people daily.
 You get the opportunity to make a great living.
-You gain the knowledge in a skill that, in my opinion, is never going to end.
+You gain knowledge in a skill that, in my opinion, is never going to end.
 Wireless plumbing is not a thing of the future!
 Your investment of time is going to pay off long-term.
-College isn’t something for everyone; I myself have a strong testimonial for that.
+College isn’t something for everyone; I have a strong testimonial for that.
 Fill out an application or come ride in a truck for a day and see what your future could hold.”